 2. Not all speed cameras flash

 Some cameras don’t use the flash at all and will take your details using infra-red.
 Though this system is a lot less common than the cameras we all know and love, it’s something to bear in mind if you think you’ve gotten away with it.
+A lot of drivers think of speed cameras as the enemy, but it’s important to remember how much safer they make our roads.

 3. Speed cameras have a 10% tolerance